 HELL HOUND BOUND (COMING SOON TO FOUNDATIONS BOOKS)

-For fifteen centuries he’s lived in happy solitude, until a paralegal, with the most amazing eyes, rear ends him in the small town of Rio Morden.
+For fifteen centuries he’s lived in happy solitude until a paralegal with the most amazing eyes rear ends him in the small town of Rio Morden.
 He’s seen those eyes before, but it’s been years since the last time.
 Now she’s all grown up and involved in a murder trial that has its sights set on her becoming its next victim.
 What’s a hellhound to do?
 Surely not fall in love—and certainly not with a Dreamwalker.
 And is that all she is?

 Mix in a diabolical lawyer and his lover, some Voodoo magic, and it’s a recipe for mayhem and murder.
-Can Rhune keep Hanna safe, or is she destined to be Hellhound Bound?
+Can Rhune keep Hanna safe--or is she destined to be Hellhound Bound?

 Absolutely captivating!
 I was completely enthralled from the very first page and found myself quite unable to put this book down!
 Hanna has suffered nightmares her entire life without ever knowing the true meaning behind them until chance crosses her path with Rhune, a hellhound who devours souls and delivers them to Hell.
 What follows is an entrancing journey with nonstop action with tons of mystery, intrigue, love, loss and truly spine tingling glimpses into the underworld.
 I was completely taken with this story and was left thinking about it for days after I finished!
 The flawless writing with exquisite details sent my imagination to new heights and my heart was set aflutter with the sweet and spicy love that bloomed between Rhune and Hanna.
 This is an absolute must read for anybody who likes Urban Fantasy, paranormal romance or just a good chiller with dark undertones! ~ Maia Silverdagger, Amazon Review